yellowmessenger/documentation/docs/platform_concepts/inbox/chats/chatsearch.md

 ## <a name="search"></a> 1.
 Search chats

-There is a search and several filtering options to help you find messages, ticket info, description, and other info shared in chats.
+There is a search and several filtering options to help you find messages, live chat request info, description, and other info shared in chats.

 <img src="https://i.imgur.com/M7G5NVg.png" alt="drawing" width="80%"/>